Frequently Asked Questions for the Annual Integrated Economic Survey (AIES)

 Top of Section

 The AIES requires data to be reported for your entire company.
-Step 1 asks for location-level data, Step 2 asks for company-level data, and Step 3 asks for both location-level and industry-level data.
-Only select companies will be required to complete Step 3 - retail, wholesale, and services companies that operate solely at one location will only be required to report Steps 1 and 2.
+Step 1 asks for location-level data, Step 2 asks for both location-level and industry-level data, and Step 3 asks for company-level data.

 Top of Section